Martinomagnifico/reveal.js-doghouse/README.md

 ```javascript
 npm install reveal.js-doghouse
 ```
-The Doghouse plugin folder can then be referenced from `node_modules/reveal.js-doghouse/plugin/doghouse`
+The Doghouse plugin folder can then be referenced from `node_modules/reveal.js-doghouse/plugin/doghouse`.
+Next to the Doghouse plugin, **you will need Pug.js** (included in this package at `node_modules/reveal.js-doghouse/plugin/pug/pug.js`) and Require.js.
+The latter is on different CDNs, this example uses a CDN called Unpkg.